jeremyandrews/Argus-app/memory-bank/progress.md

   - Batch operations with proper error handling to prevent partial updates

 ## Recently Completed

+- ✅ **Fixed API Sync Error by Optimizing seen_articles List** (Completed):
+  - Fixed critical timeout issue by improving how the client reports seen articles to the server:
+    - Modified `fetchArticleURLs()` method to only include articles from the last 12 hours
+    - Previously sent empty arrays causing the server to return ALL articles
+    - Added time-based filtering with `addedDate >= twelveHoursAgo` predicate
+    - Limited entries to maximum 200 to prevent oversized requests
+    - Added fallback to empty list if database query fails
+  - This fix prevents timeouts during syncing by:
+    - Reducing server load (only needs to process recent articles)
+    - Decreasing network payload sizes (fewer articles to transfer)
+    - Following the proper incremental sync protocol as designed
+    - Making sync operations much faster and more reliable

 - ✅ **Removed Dual-Implementation Pattern in MigrationAwareArticleService** (Completed):
   - Removed all write-back operations to the legacy database from MigrationAwareArticleService
   - Added clear deprecation annotations to encourage direct ArticleService usage